Judith Scholte

 “

-On universal wisdom, on who we human beings are in essence.
-On the optical delusion of thought as the cause for the separateness we experience.
+On universal wisdom, on who we human beings are in essence, on the optical delusion of thought as the cause for the separateness we experience.
+A glimpse of heaven is an inspiring search for the self that is always aware.

 “